wp-plugins/simple-links/readme.txt

 1. Upload the `advanced-sidbebar-menu` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Drag the "Advanced Sidebar Pages Menu" widget Or the "Advanced Sidebar Categories Menu" widget into a sidebar.

+== Screenshots ==

+1. Screenshot of the Page widget and options
+2. Screenshot of the Categories widget and options

 == Frequently Asked Questions ==